 iSTEM would like to thank everyone in the UCF community that agreed to participate in STEM Day.
 The event would not be possible without their support!
 Click here for a list of sponsors, supporters and presenters.

 Participants must register for events prior to attending STEM Day.
-Those registered and confirmed for the event have been sent a password for accessing the site.
+Those pre-registered and confirmed for the event will be sent a password for accessing the site.